telerik/ajax-docs/controls/grid/functionality/paging/pager-item.md

->note Note that the default (NextPrevAndNumeric) and the advanced grid pagers require the viewstate of the control to be enabled.
+>note The default (NextPrevAndNumeric) and the advanced grid pagers require the viewstate of the control to be enabled.
 >